williamwight/datasources/README.md

 ## PUT data

-Use this endpoint to upload a data file to a Data Sources account.
+Use this endpoint to upload a data file to an existing Data Sources account.
 For more information on data uploads, see the [Upload data sources file to Adobe](https://experienceleague.adobe.com/en/docs/analytics/import/data-sources/file-upload) guide.

 `PUT https://analytics.adobe.io/api/{GLOBAL_COMPANY_ID}/datasources/job/{REPORT_SUITE_ID}/{DATA_SOURCE_ID}`